 Second Beach Swimming Pool in Stanley Park is open until 8:30 pm during the spring and summer months.
 There’s even heating!

-Kitsilano swimming pool, North American’s longest saltwater pool, has just been renovated and is open late during the spring and summer months.
+Kitsilano swimming pool, North America’s longest saltwater pool, has just been renovated and is open late during the spring and summer.

 One of the free things to do in Vancouver involves taking a stroll along Main Street to check out the street art murals.